 See metasploit unleashed for more examples of the search command

-Once you have decided on an exploit to use, issue the following command into msfconsole:
+Once you have found a suitable exploit to use against the vulnerability in the remote host, issue the following command into msfconsole:

 eg: use exploit/unix/webapp/php_wordpress_total_cache